Facilities and services

 The charming Village of Field (pop. ~200) is 27 km west of Lake Louise, Alberta on the Trans-Canada Highway, next to the Kicking Horse River.
 Bring an appetite – one of the best kept secrets of this former mining town on the Canadian Pacific Railway line is the dining.
 Spend the day on a trail and the evening with friends over a mouth-watering meal in the village or at nearby Emerald Lake Lodge.

 - lodge, hostel and guest houses

 Yoho National Park Visitor Centre

-The Yoho National Park Visitor Centre is located on the Trans-Canada Highway at Field, B.C.
-The visitor centre is shared with Travel Alberta and the Friends of Yoho gift shop.
+The Yoho National Park Visitor Centre and Friends of Yoho gift shop are located on the Trans-Canada Highway at Field, B.C.

 Yoho National Park offers some wheelchair accessible services and facilities.
 Contact the Visitor Centre for details.

 Food – Restaurants and cafes are available in the village of Field and at Emerald Lake Lodge.
 The Siding Café in Field offers basic conveniences.
 There are no grocery stores in Yoho National Park.

 Water – Potable water is available in each of Yoho National Park’s four campgrounds.
 Water from creeks, streams or lakes must be treated or brought to a rolling boil for a minimum of 2 minutes before drinking.
 For more information: Drinking water in the great Canadian outdoors